 In the worst-case scenario, you may need to follow the legal protocols in your city and state.
 Those might include denying the member access to amenities and/or obtaining a lien against the homeowners property or pursuing other legal actions.

 Insurance Best Practices

-When shopping for insurance, and procuring other services for the community, board member must be good stewards of the HOA’s money.
-This includes obtaining quotes from multiple sources.
-In the past, obtaining multiple quotes for HOA insurance may have been challenging, but with Honeycomb now offering HOA insurance online, it’s must faster an easier to obtain a competitive HOA Insurance quote.
+When shopping for HOA insurance, and procuring other services for the community, board members must be good stewards of the HOA’s money.
+This includes obtaining quotes from multiple sources, and looking for the best possible insurance rate for your HOA.

 If board members do not have D&O insurance, they are at risk of being personally sued for mistakes made while serving as a board member.
 You do not want to expose your well-meaning neighbors to this scary possibility.

 If volunteers know that the HOA provides D&O insurance for its volunteer board members and takes every step to carefully follow fiduciary best practices, they will be much more willing to volunteer their time.